ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	- Deck - Stack of cards
 	- Channel Zone - Hand with a magical swirl

 ---
+## Kinds of game objects
+- Card - Cards!
+- Ability - Effects created by cards
+	- Triggered ability - Occurs automatically when indicated by the card they are on.
+Is infinite speed unless otherwise noted.
+	- Skill - Ability of a card that is activated by the player similar to playing a card.
+- Universal Action - Actions such as passing, channeling cards, or entering combat, which are granted to players by the game rules rather than cards.
+- Player health / life total
+-
+---
 ## Extra Notes
 -